gekakud/RSID_Face_Guard/SOFTWARE_REQUIREMENTS.md

 <a id="br-04"></a>**BR-04 One tap, one session.** Repeats of the **same** card inside the
 cooldown, and any read during an active card session, are ignored.
-A **different** card presented while a result screen is still held shall immediately pre-empt that screen and start a new session, rather than being
-swallowed: the cooldown is a per-card debounce, not a global input lock, and `FAIL_DURATION_MS` (3 s) is longer than the cooldown (2 s), so a global lock would silently drop a legitimate second user.
+A **different** card presented during a result-screen hold pre-empts the hold and starts a new session: the cooldown is a per-card debounce, not a global input lock.

 <a id="br-05"></a>**BR-05 A card is either yours or it isn't.** On a card session whose face
 does not match, the terminal shows the denial **once** and returns to rest —